ceshine/ceshine-hugo/content/post/20191216-text-annotation-1/index.md

 # Introduction

-In my previous post — [Fine-tuning BERT for Similarity Search](https://blog.ceshine.net/post/finetune-sentence-bert/) — I mentioned that I annotated 2,000 pair of sentence pairs, but did not describe how I did it and what tool I used.
+In my previous post, [Fine-tuning BERT for Similarity Search](https://blog.ceshine.net/post/finetune-sentence-bert/), I mentioned that I annotated 2,000 pair of sentence pairs, but did not describe how I did it and what tool I used.
 Now in this two-part series, we'll see how I created a customized text annotation tool that greatly speeds up the annotation process.

-The entire stack is developed in two days.
+The entire stack was developed in two days.
 You can probably do it a lot faster if you are familiar with the technology (the actual time I spent on it is about 6 hours top).

 ## Why Build Your Own Annotation Tool